EyalFisher-zz/BiSect/README.md

 total_reads_GSE40279[1:10, 1:5]
 ```

 We also need a reference with the proabability for methylation in each site, in each pure cell type.
-Here we used the reference of Koestler el al. (CITE).
+Here we used the reference of Koestler el al. (2016).

 ```{r}
 dim(reference_blood)